 A Psychiatrist is a medical doctor who specializes in the area of mental health.
 The Psychiatrist prescribes psychotropic medications for treatment of mental illness.
-The Counseling Center at James Madison University has one Psychiatrist to provide acute stabilization and time-limited psychiatric services to students who have been referred by a Counseling Center clinician.
+The Counseling Center at James Madison University offers acute stabilization and time-limited psychiatric services to students who have been referred by a Counseling Center clinician.
 Only students who are currently engaged in on going treatment at the Counseling Center (e.g., weekly, twice-monthly, or at least monthly sessions) are eligible to receive these services.
 Any other JMU student who is interested exclusively in psychiatric services will be given an off-campus referral.

 Due to limited psychiatric services and potential need for chronic medication management services, students will be referred to community providers for maintenance treatment.
 Students with an ongoing relationship with a family physician or psychiatrist, including those who begin counseling at the Counseling Center, should maintain services with these providers.
 Consultation may be requested, with the long-term goal to maintain treatment with the community provider.